anjapago/AnalyzeAccountability/_posts/2019-07-06-excerpt-lengths.markdown

 Given this insight, the charts were inspected again, to consider removing even more excerpts that are too long.
 Since 75% of the data has excerpts of less than 5 sentences, if there is enough accountability labels present in this 75% subset of the dataset, it might be best to restrict the new dataset for training sentence classifiers to only use the excerpts with less than 5 sentences.

+### Compare Class and File Balance in Short Sentences Only

 A break down of the excerpts containing five sentences or less is shown below.
 The counts of the labels is shown (1 = accountability, 0= not accountability), and the number of excerpts in each file is also shown.
 It looks like a reasonable ratio of account to not account labels, given that there is a class imbalance in the overall dataset as well.

     0    3468